Blast Damages Crimea Bridge Central to Russia War Effort

 It was not yet clear if the blast was a deliberate attack, but the damage to such high-profile infrastructure came at a time when Russia has suffered several battlefield defeats and could further cloud the Kremlin's messages of reassurance to its public that the conflict is going to plan.

-The head of Ukraine's National Security and Defence Council, Oleksiy Danilov, posted a video of the burning bridge on social media alongside a video of Marilyn Monroe singing "Happy birthday, Mr President."
+The head of Ukraine's National Security and Defense Council, Oleksiy Danilov, posted a video of the burning bridge on social media alongside a video of Marilyn Monroe singing "Happy birthday, Mr. President."

-Since the start of the invasion on Feb.
-24, Ukrainian officials have made regular allusions to their desire to destroy the Kerch bridge, seen in Ukraine as a symbol of Russia's occupation of Crimea.
-Ukraine's postal service said on Saturday it would print a special stamp to commemorate the blast.
+Since the start of the invasion Feb.
+24, Ukrainian officials have made regular allusions to their desire to destroy the bridge, seen in Ukraine as a symbol of Russia's occupation of Crimea.
+Ukraine's postal service said Saturday it would print a special stamp to commemorate the blast.

-Russia's Defense Ministry said in a statement that its forces in southern Ukraine could be "fully supplied" through existing land and sea routes, and the Transport Ministry said rail traffic across the bridge would resume by 1700 GMT.
+Russia's Defense Ministry said in a statement its forces in southern Ukraine could be "fully supplied" through existing land and sea routes.

+The Transport Ministry said road traffic for light vehicles and buses had resumed in alternating directions on the intact half of the roadway.
+Goods vehicles were being referred to a ferry service.

 Foreign Ministry spokeswoman Maria Zakharova said Kyiv's reaction to the destruction of civilian infrastructure "testifies to its terrorist nature."

-The Russian National Anti-Terrorism Committee said a freight truck had blown up on the bridge's roadway at 6:07 a.m.
-(0307 GMT), causing seven fuel tanker wagons to catch fire on a train heading for the peninsula on the bridge's upper level.
+The Russian National Anti-Terrorism Committee said a freight truck had blown up on the bridge's roadway at 6:07 a.m. local time, causing seven fuel tanker wagons to catch fire on a train heading for the peninsula on the bridge's upper level.

-It said two spans of road bridge had partially collapsed, but that the arch spanning the Kerch Strait, the waterway through which ships travel between the Black Sea and Azov Sea, was not damaged.
+It said two spans of road bridge had partially collapsed, but that the arch spanning the channel through which ships travel between the Black Sea and Azov Sea was not damaged.

-Others taken from a distance showed thick smoke pouring from part of the bridge.

-An adviser to Ukrainian President Volodymyr Zelenskiy posted a message on Twitter saying the incident was just "the beginning" but stopped short of saying Ukrainian forces were responsible for the blast.
+An adviser to Ukrainian President Volodymyr Zelenskyy posted a message on Twitter saying the incident was just "the beginning" but stopped short of saying Ukrainian forces were responsible for the blast.

 "Everything illegal must be destroyed, everything that is stolen must be returned to Ukraine, everything occupied by Russia must be expelled," Mykhailo Podolyak wrote.

-Moscow has presented largely Russian-speaking Crimea as a historic and cherished part of Russia and, especially this year, one where Russians could holiday in large numbers, supposedly safe from the war.
+Moscow has presented largely Russian-speaking Crimea as a historic and cherished part of Russia and, especially this year, one where its citizens could holiday in large numbers, supposedly safe from the war.

-On Saturday, hundreds of people who had hoped to drive to Crimea from the Russian town of Kerch were redirected to the ferry port, only to find that high winds were preventing any sailings.

 "But there will be problems with logistics for Crimea," he added in a post on social media.

-Mykola Bielieskov of the Ukrainian Institute of Strategic Studies, which advises the presidency in Kyiv, said the Kerch bridge was irreplaceable for Russia's invasion forces, and if it were severed, "the whole Russian southern front will crumble quickly and easily."
+Mykola Bielieskov of the Ukrainian Institute of Strategic Studies, which advises the presidency in Kyiv, said the bridge was irreplaceable for Russia's invasion forces.

-Although Moscow's forces have seized a stretch of coastal Ukraine linking the Kherson region and Crimea to Russia, Bielieskov said the transport connections there were poor, and that Russia had preferred to send reinforcements to Kherson along the more circuitous route of the bridge into Crimea.
+Although Russian troops have seized a stretch of coastal Ukraine linking the Kherson region and Crimea to Russia, Bielieskov said the transport connections there were poor, and that Russia had preferred to send reinforcements to Kherson along the more circuitous route of the bridge into Crimea.

-Russian Railways said trains heading for Crimea would be subject to extra checks, and that it was working with the government to find the "best way to deliver goods to the peninsula."
+James Nixey, Russia expert at the British-based Chatham House think tank, said: "The bridge was always going to be a target, either from covert operations or U.S.-supplied longer-range artillery systems."

+"Conceivably the Russians can rebuild it, but they can't defend it while losing a war," he added.

-In a video message Aksyonov, the Crimea governor, said he wanted to "assure Crimeans that the Republic of Crimea is fully provided with fuel and food.
+In a video message, Sergei Aksyonov, the Russian governor of Crimea, said he wanted to "assure Crimeans that the Republic of Crimea is fully provided with fuel and food.
 We have more than a month's worth of fuel, and more than two months' worth of food."

-However, the Russian Energy Ministry said on Telegram that Crimea had only 15 days of motor fuel.

 "We are not cut off from the mainland!"
 Mikhail Razvozzhayev posted on Telegram.
 "Keep calm.
 Don't panic."